ivangfr/springboot-testing-mysql/README.md

 docker-compose ps
 ```

-3. Inside `/springboot-testing-mysql` root folder, run the following script to initialize MySQL database
+3. Inside `springboot-testing-mysql` root folder, run the following script to initialize `MySQL` database
 ```
 ./init-db.sh
 ```

-4. Still inside `/springboot-testing-mysql` root folder, run the command to start the application
+4. Still inside `springboot-testing-mysql` root folder, run the command to start the application
 ```
-gradle clean bootRun
+./gradlew clean bootRun
 ```

 5. Access Swagger website: http://localhost:8080/swagger-ui.html

-## Running Unit and Integration Testing
+# Running Unit and Integration Testing

-1. Go to `/springboot-testing-mysql` root folder
+1. Go to `springboot-testing-mysql` root folder

 2. In order to run unit and integration testing type
 ```
-gradle test integrationTest
+./gradlew test integrationTest
 ```
 > We are using a Gradle plugin that uses docker-compose to start a MySQL container that is required by the tests.

 3. From `springboot-testing-mysql` root folder, unit testing report can be found in
 ```
-/build/reports/tests/test/index.html
+build/reports/tests/test/index.html
 ```

 4. From `springboot-testing-mysql` root folder, integration testing report can be found in
 ```
-/build/reports/tests/integrationTest/index.html
+build/reports/tests/integrationTest/index.html
 ```

 ## Using [Postman](https://www.getpostman.com) and [Newman](https://github.com/postmanlabs/newman) for testing

 - **P.S.
 The database must have the users table empty**

-- In the `/springboot-testing-mysql/postman` folder there is a pre-defined `Postman` testing collection for
+- In the `springboot-testing-mysql/postman` folder there is a pre-defined `Postman` testing collection for
 `user-service`.
 You can import and edit it in your `Postman`.

 - Export to `HOST_IP_ADDR` environment variable the ip address of your machine